-- Mix the ground beef with the eggs, grated onion, chopped garlic, salt, pepper, and rice.
+- In a large bowl, mix the ground beef with the eggs, grated onion, chopped garlic, salt, pepper, and rice.
 (If you use cooked rice, you can test the seasoning of the meat mixture to your liking by frying up or microwaving a piece of it and tasting, if desired).
 Divide the meat mixture into sixteen equal pieces, or 14 equal pieces, about 2 to 3 oz each, depending on whether you have 16 or 14 cabbage leaves.
 Using slightly moistened hands (or not, since it rarely sticks to my hands), form the pieces into thick cylinders.
 Place a cylinder of filling near the bottom of a cabbage leaf (if the vein in the leaf is really thick, shave it down with a knife before placing the beef on it, being careful not to cut a big hole through the leaf itself OR, cut the thick vein out completely in a narrow V. When you roll the cabbage, that V will be covered sufficiently, as mentioned above).

-- Roll the meat filled cabbage leaf up, folding both sides over the filling, (like you see in the above photos) and finish rolling to enclose the filling, like an egg roll.
+- Roll the meat filled cabbage leaf up, folding both sides over the filling, (like you see in the above photos) and finish rolling to enclose the filling, like a burrito.
 Continue, filling and rolling all the cabbage leaves.
 Line the bottom of a 13 x 9 roasting pan or glass dish with a layer of sauce.
 Place cabbage rolls, seam side down, on top of sauce.

 - Over medium heat, melt the butter and/or oil in a heavy, non-reactive saucepan.
 Sauté the second onion until soft and golden.
 Add the garlic and saute for 2 more minutes, then add the reserved 1 cup chopped cabbage and sauté for about 30 seconds to 1 minute more.

 - Add the tomato sauce, lemon juice, brown sugar, salt and pepper to taste, and stir to combine.
 Increase the heat until it comes to a boil, then lower it and simmer for 5 minutes.
 Add raisins now, if using.
 Set aside to cool while making the cabbage rolls.